mrWheel/KIM_TapeDevice/papertapeConverter/README.md

-* ptp2hex
+# ptp2hex

-This program reads a (MOS) Papertape format file and generates a ".hex" file that can be used by the kimSolidStateTapeRecorder to send to the (micro) KIM.
+This program reads a (MOS) Papertape format file and generates a ".hex" file that can be used by the digitalTapeRecorder to send to the (micro) KIM.

 Example:
-  PaperTape file:
+  PaperTape file ``program1.ptp``:
 <pre>
   ;180200F8A5E0386900A201C999D0018A85E020401FD0EDD8A999850CD8
   ;180218FBA90085FAA2A086F986E1201F1F206A1FC913F0D3C5E2F00DBA